 An excellent advantage of RCC lintel is that it can be precast or cast-in-situ.

-Priested lintels are used for span lengths up to 2 meters if the width of the opening is more than 2 meters the lintel will be constructed by the cast-in-situ method.
+Precast lintels are used for span lengths up to 2 meters if the width of the opening is more than 2 meters the lintel will be constructed by the cast-in-situ method.

-Conclusion of Lintel Level:
+Example of Lintel Level: